 Most adults need seven to eight hours of sleep a night.
 If you’re having trouble sleeping, the U.S. Department of Health and Human Services suggests the following:

-- Change your daytime routine e.g. exercise in the morning instead of the evening
+- Change your daytime routine.
+For example, exercise in the morning instead of the evening.

-- Create a comfortable sleep environment, preferably dark and quiet one.
+- Create a comfortable sleep environment, preferably a dark and quiet one.
 You can hang blackout curtains to help block the light from nearby street lights or city light pollution.

 - Set a bedtime routine, and go to bed at the same time every night.
 Work on relaxing for an hour before bed, and put away phones, tablets, and other blue-light devices.

 10. Pick the Right Eye Drops

 Eye drops are another dry eye home remedy, but the type of drop matters.
-The Mayo Clinic recommends preservative-free eye drops when choosing eye drops to alleviate red eyes.
+The Mayo Clinic recommends preservative-free eye drops when choosing eye drops to alleviate red, irritated eyes.

-Eye drops that contain preservatives can cause eye irritation, especially if they’re used more than four times daily.
-Eye drops for redness may cause your eyes to become even more irritated, so make sure the drops you use are for dry eyes.
+Drops that contain preservatives can cause eye irritation, especially if you use them more than four times daily.
+Eye drops for redness may cause your eyes to become even more irritated, so make sure the drops you use are specifically for dry eyes.